Advanced Certificate Program

 For a student interested in applying for the certificate program, those 9 credits would include:

-Applicants will be conditionally accepted and must complete HFN 500, Survey of Nutrition Concepts, with a B or beter.
+Applicants will be conditionally accepted and must complete HFN 500, Survey of Nutrition Concepts, with a B or better.
 Upon successful completion, the applicant will be fully matriculated into the Certificate program and this course will go towards Certificate requirements.

 All applicants to the Graduate Programs will be carefully reviewed by the Program's Admissions Review Committee.
 Candidates are selected based on demonstrated ability to succeed academically, references, appropriate volunteer/work experience, and written communication skills.